-The holiday shopping season is at an end just as quickly as it began.
+The holiday shopping season ends just as quickly as it began.
 For most Americans, that means a return to normalcy after a month of festivity.
 For some, however, it is the start of a financial struggle due to being perhaps a bit too carefree with their spending.
-Are you finding yourself with a financial hangover after a month of hefty credit card use?
-Here are five ways to bounce back after a month of heavy holiday shopping.
+Are you looking to avoid a financial hangover after a month of hefty credit card use?
+Here are some smart strategies to help you stay debt-free during the holiday season, or to bounce back after a month of heavy holiday shopping.

 Budget, Budget, Budget

-The holiday season is when many Americans ignore budgets and spend big on friends, family, and themselves.
-Once the party is over, however, the financial realities of the 2021 holiday season sink in.
+Setting a budget is one of the most effective strategies for managing holiday spending.
+Many Americans ignore budgets during the holiday season and spend big on friends, family, and themselves.
+However, once the party is over, the holiday season’s financial realities sink in.
 Black Friday and Cyber Monday are known for savings, but they are also times when millions of Americans break their budgets and lock in early Christmas, Chanukah, and other holiday gifts.

-The situation gets worse when last-minute shopping (including the National Retail Federation’s “Super Saturday” before Christmas) only exacerbates the situation, leading to retail debt.
+The situation worsens when last-minute shopping (including the National Retail Federation’s “Super Saturday” before Christmas) only exacerbates the situation, leading to retail debt.
 Bouncing back from too many holiday purchases requires budgeting.
-Take a close look at what you are spending on.
+Take a close look at what you are spending money on.
 From here, review where you can make cuts for things that aren’t necessary.
-If you still want the freedom to shop, for instance, you might have to live with fewer takeout meals or deliveries.
+If you still want the freedom to shop, you might have to live with fewer takeout meals or deliveries.

-The key is making a budget that works for your lifestyle while also meeting your financial goals.
-This process may take some fine-tuning, but it can help prepare your finances for the rest of 2021, 2022, and beyond.
+The key is making a budget that works for your lifestyle while meeting your financial goals.
+This process may take some fine-tuning, but it can help prepare your finances for the rest of the year, into the next, and beyond.

 Avoid Impulse Buying